 Our nurturing and highly supportive environment provides the individual with a sense of safety and trust; thus enabling them to work with our medical team and therapeutic staff to achieve the optimal results.
 This kind of intensive treatment is impossible to achieve in the community.
 Even if it were possible, it would not be safe, as the correct levels of support would not be viable outside of a hospital or clinical detox environment.
 Temptation would be all around, whilst they are in the very vulnerable stages of detoxification and early sobriety.
 Oasis Bradford provide around the clock, exceptionally high levels of medical care and support.
 We offer a unique treatment service that is not available in the community, on the NHS or in many rehabilitation centres; who are simply not equipped to provide the excellent high levels of medical support that we afford.

 As well as providing a bespoke medical detox programme and family support, Oasis Bradford also offer 12 months complimentary aftercare to all those that complete their treatment with us.
-This means that the patient will benefit from continued key work and peer support for a year after they leave inpatient treatment.
+This means that the patient will benefit from continued group therapy and peer support for a year after they leave inpatient treatment.
 We feel that aftercare support is essential to ongoing sobriety and adapting to life back home.
 The early days of recovery can be a very vulnerable time, but is especially testing for those that live alone or who do not have a good and healthy support network that assists their recovery.
 We feel that aftercare is a vital part of rehabilitation, which is why we have factored it into our programme, at no additional cost to those that complete their treatment programme.

 All patients that come to us with an alcohol dependency will need to undergo a medical detox first, before intensive rehabilitation can begin at one of our specialist rehab centres.
 The medical detox is usually completed within 7 to 14 days, using an approved and prescribed medication to help alleviate withdrawal symptoms.
 Clinically, this is proven to be the safest way to stop alcohol.
 Alcohol detox, if not carried out correctly, can prove fatal.
 Whilst undergoing a medical detox, patients will receive light therapy from our key workers and support workers and continual monitoring from medical and support staff.
 Once completed, the intensive rehabilitation can then begin.
 We can arrange for an immediate, stress free and seamless transfer to one of our many CQC regulated and outstanding rehab clinics, throughout the UK.